david-pugh-gcell/GCellBeaconScanner_Android/README.md

 ````

 ## Add Permission Handler
 In order to ask user for relevant permission in Marshmallow, you need to implement a *onRequestPermissionResult* method.
-This just calls the *permissionResult* method in teh GCellBeaconScanmanager which will deal with the values.
+This just calls the *permissionResult* method in the GCellBeaconScanmanager which will deal with the values.

 ````java